bcss/RentACar-Contract/PRODUCTION_READINESS_REPORT.md

 **Deployment Confidence: 100%**

 The system is ready for production use by any rental car company.
-MARMAR Rent-a-Car data is stored as default settings but can be fully customized via the admin panel.
+Default sample data is provided for demonstration but can be fully customized via the admin panel.

 **Zero blockers.
 Ready to deploy.**